11 Perfect Bedtime Snacks That Will Help You Sleep Better –

 Eating a small bowl of rice can not only satisfy you but can also aid in your sleep.
-A study conducted in Japan showed that high consumption of rice and high dietary index promote good sleep quality and quantity.
-A large amount of insulin released after eating rice drives the amino acid tryptophan that helps induce sleep into your brain as well as serotonin, the brain chemical that that is essential for your good mood.
+A study conducted in Japan showed that high consumption of rice and foods with a high glycemic index promote good sleep quality and quantity.
+A large amount of insulin released after eating rice drives the amino acid tryptophan that helps induce sleep into your brain as well as serotonin, the brain chemical that is essential for your good mood.

 It also aids in the production of melatonin.
 Melatonin helps control the body’s internal clock to regulate sleep.
 Eating rice is also soothing and satisfying.

-Since rice is high in glycemic index, it controls your internal body clock to give you a good night’s sleep.
+Since rice has a high glycemic index, it controls your internal body clock to give you a good night’s sleep.

-Toast is the perfect combination of peanut butter as a bedtime treat.
-Toast contain carbohydrates that trigger the production of insulin.
+Toast with peanut butter is the perfect combination as a bedtime treat.
+Toast contains carbohydrates that trigger the production of insulin.

 Insulin induces sleep by speeding the release of the brain chemicals tryptophan and serotonin.
-The brain chemicals that toasts aid you in producing make you feel relax and send you to sleep faster.
+These are the brain chemicals that help you to feel relaxed and send you to sleep faster.

-Cherries not only satisfy your sweet tooth, they also give you a better shut-eye, too.
+Cherries not only satisfy your sweet tooth, but they also give you better shut-eye, too.

 Cherries are a natural source of the hormone that regulates sleep, melatonin.
 A study entitled Effects of a Tart Cherry Juice Beverage on the Sleep of Older Adults with Insomnia: A Pilot Study posits that CherryPham, a juice blend made from tart cherries, has modest beneficial effects on the sleep quality and duration of older adults with insomnia.